Defconn4/CS_367_Fall_2020/README.md

 Project 3 - Custom UNIX shell (MASH - Mason Shell)

 ## Copyright & Use
 I, Frank Costantino, am the sole owner and developer of this code.
-It is not intended for use by anyone else.
 Use by any other party or individual is strictly prohibited.

 Code is available upon request.